David Reidy

 Recent, representative courses

-Introductory courses include ethical theory, social and political philosophy, philosophy of law.
-Advanced courses include contemporary theories of justice, human rights/global justice, Rawls, history of political philosophy, history of ethics, philosophical foundations of democracy, and topics in philosophy of law.
+Over several decades I taught introductory courses in ethical theory, social and political philosophy, philosophy of law, and the history of philosophy, and I taught advanced courses in contemporary theories of justice, human rights/global justice, Rawls, the history of political philosophy, history of ethics, philosophy of democracy, and topics in philosophy of law (e.g., punishment theory, rights).

 Community